CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

 ## Download objects

-Downloading a file is done with the same ```rclone copy``` command:
+Downloading a file is done with the same `rclone copy` and `rclone copyto` commands:

 ```bash
 rclone copy allas:2000620-raw-data/file.dat
 ```

-**Note:** If you give a destination parameter name in the download command, rclone creates a directory where the download goes:
+If you give a destination parameter name in the download command, rclone creates a directory where the download goes:
 ```bash
 rclone copy allas:2000620-raw-data/file.dat doh
 ```